 The Need for Humility

-If you were asked, you may or may not tell them, it just depends on whether that information is needed for the group.
+If you were asked, you may or may not tell them; it depends on whether that information is needed by the group.
 If they asked because they were talking about how to plan a much longer walk, it would be good to tell them that you had some experience doing long walks.
-That would be helping them.
+That would help them.

-But, if it were just about how far people can walk, you may not say anything.
-That would demonstrate “strength under control”.
-Humility would not try to make yourself appear better than the others.
+But if it were just about how far people can walk, you may not say anything.
+That would demonstrate “strength under control.”
+Humility does not try to make yourself appear better than the others.

-When leaders are arrogant and conceited, it creates a barrier between them and the people around them.
-So, again, humility is critical, because it lowers barriers in relationships.
-And, for most people, it makes it more difficult to do what the leader asks.
+When leaders are arrogant and conceited, they create a barrier between themselves and those around them.
+Again, humility is critical because it lowers barriers in relationships.
+For most people, it makes it more difficult to do what the leader asks.

-Humility is critical because it puts put the organization and others first.
-It is not "glamorous" like many of the other labels associated with leaders like persuasion, influence, inspiration, empowerment, risk taking, decision making, innovation, etc. Instead, humility spends energy on others, but returns the respect of others.
+Humility is critical because it puts the organization and others first.
+It is not "glamorous" like many other labels associated with leaders, such as persuasion, influence, inspiration, empowerment, risk-taking, decision-making, innovation, etc. Instead, humility spends energy on others but returns the respect of others.
 Humility stays in the background, even fights for the back of the line instead of the front.

 Highly Underrated Leadership Value or Attribute

-The additional research that shows humility is critical comes from Jim Collins book titled Good to Great.
-He set out to find 10 companies that were much better than similar companies.
-At the beginning of his research, he told his team that he did not want them to focus attention on leaders of the companies.
+Additional research showing that humility is critical comes from Jim Collins's book Good to Great.
+He set out to find ten companies that were much better than similar ones.
+At the beginning of his research, he told his team that he wanted them to focus on something other than the companies' leaders.

-But, after the research was examined, it was clear that each of the companies had leaders that could be classified as humble.
-So, he develop his view of how humility shows up in leaders.
+But, after the research was examined, it was clear that each company had a leader that could be classified as humble.
+So, he developed his view of how humility shows up in leaders.
 He may not see humility as critical, but he does see a humble leader reaching what he calls a "Level 5 Leader."
-Below are his 5 levels.
+Below are his five levels.

-When Mr. Collins was referring to Level 5 leaders, he made this interesting statement.
+When Mr. Collins referred to Level 5 leaders, he made this interesting statement.

 Level 5 leaders channel their ego needs away from themselves and into the larger goal of building a great company.
 It’s not that Level 5 leaders have no ego or self-interest.
 Indeed, they are incredibly ambitious—but their ambition is first and foremost for the institution, not themselves. —Jim Collins